goncaloroque30/GRAPE-Docs/docs/IO/CSVFiles.md

 ## Overview

-Practically all the input data in GRAPE can be imported and exported via *.csv* files.
-The only exception is the Doc29 data, which can only be imported from ANP folders.
+All the input data in GRAPE can be imported and exported via *.csv* files.
 The following applies to all *.csv* files:

 - **import**: the order of the columns must be respected.
 - **import**: the delimiter will be detected based on the first 100 rows (`,`, `;` and `tab` supported).